LangStream/documentation/configuration-resources/langserve/README.md

           expression: "value"
 ```

-This example invokes a LangServe application that exposes a service at `http://localhost:8000/chain/stream`.

 When you run the LangStream application in docker the URL is `http://host.docker.internal:8000/chain/stream` due to how docker desktop works.

-In order to allow your LangStream applicaion to be accessible from a UI you have to configure a gateway
+To allow your LangStream application to be accessible from a UI, you have to configure a gateway:
 ```yaml
 gateways:
   - id: chat